bluzelle/blzjs/client/README.md

 | gas_info | Object containing gas parameters (see above) |
 | lease_info (optional) | Minimum time for key to remain in database (see above) |

-Returns a promise resolving the minimum length of time remaining for the key's lease.
+Returns: Promise=>number (minimum length of time remaining for the key's lease)

-Throws an exception when the key does not exist in the database.

 ### renewLeaseAll\(gas_info[, lease_info]\)